 A day trip over to Paros is a particularly good idea during the summer, when the island enjoys a bustling calendar of events including traditional Greek cultural performances as well as open air music festivals.

 There are four ferry companies that operate between the two islands, with several ferries each day so it is fairly easy to get between the two.

 At just over five square kilometres, its immense natural beauty makes up for its modest size.
 In particular, the island is famous for its jaw-droppingly perfect beaches, such as Pori Beach.

-There are also numerous classic tavernas which offer traditional meals and friendly service.
+There are also numerous classic tavernas that offer traditional meals and friendly service.
 It’s certainly one of the most unmissable day trips from Naxos.